EzraHertzberg/Console-Snake/README.md

 <br>
 Requirements:
 <br>
 Windows.
 I haven't tested this outside of the Windows operating system.
+I'm pretty sure it won't work because this program is reliant on msvcrt
 <br>
 Python.
 This game is a Python script.
 Make sure Python is installed on your computer to play.
 <br>